david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/8_content_event_loop.rst

 ^^^^^^^^^^^

-Doug Hellman in his mater book "The Python 3 Standard Library by Example"  (Developer's Library) 1st Edition Chapter 10.5 explains to us what an Event Loop is:
+Doug Hellman in his mater book "The Python 3 Standard Library by Example"  (Developer's Library) 1st Edition Chapter 10.5 describes what an Event Loop is:

 "Event loop, a first-class object that is responsible for efficiently handling I/O events, system events, and application context changes.
 Several loop implementations are provided, to take advantage of the